Derek Myers

 Derek Joel Myers is an American journalist.
 Myers most notably spent 35 days in jail for fabricated charges filed against him by a police chief in Ohio.
 The case was investigated by the FBI, which led to Myers being exonerated and the settlement of a $2.5 million federal civil rights lawsuit in his favor.

 Early life and education

 Myers was born in Ohio to Dorraine Downing, a home health nurse, and Richard Myers.
 His parents separated when he was five.
 Myers grew up as an only child in Jeffersonville, Ohio, raised by his maternal grandmother.

 Career

 Public service

 As a teenager, Myers joined "The Pound Posse," advocating to ban gas chambers in Ohio animal shelters.
 Their efforts culminated in the passage of Senate Bill 164, signed by Governor Mike DeWine in 2023.

 In 2020, Myers lobbied successfully for the return of a police K-9, Harry, to his former handler, Rob Morningstar, following Morningstar's resignation from the Circleville Police Department.

 Myers is an advocate for homelessness prevention and diabetes awareness.

-In 2022, Myers ran for a seat on Chillicothe city council as a Democrat.
-He ran for an open congressional seat in his home district in the March 2024 primary as a Republican.